Skip to main content

 paying using a credit card

-You will work with an Insolvency Practitioner when entering into an IVA and they will negotiate with your creditors.
-They assess your finances to work out what you can afford, and then make an offer to your creditors.
+You will work with an Insolvency Practitioner when entering into an IVA, and they will negotiate with your creditors on your behalf.
+They assess your finances to work out what you can realistically afford, then make an offer to your creditors.
 Usually, your IVA will offer them a return that is lower than the total debt owed.
 However, the amount you repay is still likely to be higher than it would be if you declared bankruptcy.

-If your Insolvency Practitioner thinks that an IVA is the right option, they will help you to draft your proposal which will contain a reasonable offer that is beneficial for you and your creditors.
-Insolvency Practitioners work with creditors every day, and would only agree to propose an IVA if they believe it has a reasonable chance of being accepted by them.
+If your Insolvency Practitioner thinks that an IVA is the right option, they will help you draft a proposal containing a reasonable offer that works for both you and your creditors.
+Insolvency Practitioners work with creditors every day and would only agree to propose an IVA if they believe it has a reasonable chance of being accepted.
+You can learn more about eligibility in our guide on how much debt you need for an IVA.

 monthly payment

-The monthly payments you make are calculated based on your income and financial responsibilities at that point in time.
-In other words, you only pay what you can realistically afford each month, making IVA’s an affordable debt solution.
+Your monthly payments are calculated based on your income and financial responsibilities at that point in time.
+In other words, you only pay what you can realistically afford each month, making IVAs an affordable debt solution.
 You will be able to clear your debt while also meeting your other financial obligations.
-During the course of an IVA, your circumstances may change.
-If this happens, it is possible for your payments to go up, or down, depending upon your affordability at the time.
+If your circumstances change during the arrangement, it is possible for your payments to go up or down depending on your affordability at the time.

 3. Creditors can no longer contact you